 Eleven has two locations for you to visit: our tasting room is an easy walk from the ferry on Bainbridge Island in the charming village of Winslow (open daily), and the winery is located five miles up the road (open weekends).
 Our Winslow Way tasting room is located right in the heart of the shopping district.
 As an added bonus, there are two other local winery tasting rooms in the immediate vicinity.
-We offer a sampling of five wines for $10 (tax included).
+We offer a sampling of five wines.
 The five wines are chosen by you from our menu of approximately ten current releases, including white, red, rose and dessert wines.

 TASTING ROOM ADDRESSES:

 Winslow Way Tasting Room – open 12-6pm daily for bottle sales and curbside pick-up only

 287 Winslow Way East, Bainbridge Island, WA 98110